intel/ai-reference-models/docs/image_recognition/tensorflow_serving/Tutorial.md

 ## Goal

-This tutorial will introduce you to the CPU performance considerations for image recognition deep learning models and how to use Intel’s optimizations for [TensorFlow Serving](https://www.tensorflow.org/serving/) to improve inference time on CPU.
+This tutorial will introduce you to the CPU performance considerations for image recognition deep learning models and how to use Intel® Optimizations for [TensorFlow Serving](https://www.tensorflow.org/serving/) to improve inference time on CPUs.
 It also provides sample code that you can use to get your optimized TensorFlow model server and GRPC client up and running quickly.

 ## Prerequisites